leorenis/logbook/tools/git/commands.md

 To view the contents of a stash, you can use the `git stash show` command.
 By default, it shows the changes in a summary format, but you can use the `-p` flag to see the changes in a patch format, or `-u` to include untracked files.

+To apply all stashes in Git, you cannot use a single command like `git stash apply all`.

 ### Cherry Picking with Git

 Sometimes you don't want to merge a whole branch into another, and only need to pick one or two specific commits.
 This process is called 'cherry picking'.